 3. What tax goals should I set for myself?
 How can you help me achieve them?

 Milestones such as buying a house, getting married, and having a baby can significantly affect your taxes.
 It would be best to let your tax advisor know of these changes so they can suggest your financial goals.
 These goals can vary, from setting up a trust fund to protect your property to getting life insurance.
 Your tax advisor should also help you create and execute tax strategies like multi-year tax projections.

 4. What are the new tax laws and regulations I should be aware of?

-If there are any new tax laws you’ve heard about, don’t hesitate to ask your tax advisor about them to know if they can affect your plans.
-By doing this, you’ll get to work together and amend your tax plan according to the necessary changes.
+If there are any new tax laws you’ve heard about, don’t hesitate to ask your tax advisor about them so you will know if they can affect your plans.
+By doing this, you’ll get to work together and amend your tax plan accordingly.